jlahijani/TaskbarIconOverlay/readme.md

 # TaskbarIconOverlay

 A Windows utility that applies custom overlay icons to taskbar buttons based on window titles or process names.
+Optimized for VS Code/VSCodium.

 ## Motivation